english-blog/english-blog.github.io/_posts/2011-08-12-outliers-the-story-of-success-malcom-gladwell-book-review.md

 **Number of Pages:** 736
 **Language:** English

-I knew Malcom Gladwell through his earlier book "[Blink](blinkurl)".
+I knew Malcom Gladwell through his earlier book "[Blink][blinkurl]".
 This guy always thinks out of the box and gives a new perspective to the well known things.
 He always amazes me.
-In his new book "[Outliers](outliersurl)", he gives us a different perspective on Why successful people are successful?.
+In his new book "[Outliers][outliersurl]", he gives us a different perspective on Why successful people are successful?.
 The general notion is that the successful people became so, because of who they are.
 But, Gladwell tells us that its more because of where they are from?.
 Sounds confusing?.
 For me too, when I started.
 Not anymore :)

 [blinkurl]: (http://www.amazon.com/gp/product/0316010669/ref=as_li_tf_tl?ie=UTF8&tag=booiverea-20&linkCode=as2&camp=217145&creative=399369&creativeASIN=0316010669)